python-hyper/h11/docs/source/basic-usage.rst

   request, and then collects up all the resulting :class:`Data` objects, concatenates their payloads, and returns it.

-* Adapt the above code to use your favorite non-blocking
+* Adapt the above code to use your favorite non-blocking API

 * Use h11 to write a simple HTTP server.
 (If you get stuck, there's `an example in the test suite